Aaron Grymes: Philadelphia Eagles

-Edmonton Eskimos (II)
+Edmonton Eskimos (second stint)

-Following his NFL release, Grymes re-signed with the Edmonton Eskimos and played in six games to finish the 2017 CFL season.
+Following his NFL release, Grymes re-signed with the Eskimos and played in six games to finish the 2017 CFL season.
 In 2018, he played in 17 games, recording 58 defensive tackles, five special teams tackles, and three interceptions.

 BC Lions

 On the first day of 2019 free agency, Grymes signed with the BC Lions for the 2019 season.
 Grymes played in 16 games for the Lions in 2019, recording 54 defensive tackles and one interception.
 He missed the final two games of the season after suffering a torn ACL in Week 18.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and was released by the Lions on February 5, 2021.

-Edmonton Elks
+Edmonton Elks (third stint)

 Grymes signed a one-year contract with the Edmonton Elks on February 6, 2021.
+He played in 13 regular season games in 2021 where he had 51 defensive tackles, seven pass knockdowns, and one interception.
+After suffering a knee injury in a preseason game in 2022, he missed the entire season as well as the 2023 season.
+He was released by the Elks on January 4, 2024.

+Winnipeg Blue Bombers

+On July 23, 2024, it was announced that Grymes had signed a practice roster agreement with the Winnipeg Blue Bombers.
+He did not play in a game for the team and was released on August 17, 2024.

+Grymes signed a one-day contract with the Edmonton Elks on September 6, 2024, in order to retire as a member of the team.

+Coaching career

+On September 6, 2024, it was announced that Grymes had joined the coaching staff of the Edmonton Elks to serve as a defensive assistant coach.
+On January 10, 2025, the Edmonton Elks announced that Grymes had been retained and was named the team's defensive backs coach.